select2/select2/CONTRIBUTING.md

 time on something which the project developers are not interested in bringing into the project.

-### Select2 4.0

-Many feature requests will be closed off until 4.0, where Select2 plans to adopt a more flexible API.
-If you are interested in helping with the development of the next major Select2 release, please send a message to the [mailing list][mailing-list] or [irc channel][irc-channel] for more information.

 Triaging issues and pull requests
 ---------------------------------
 Anyone can help the project maintainers triage issues and review pull requests.